The page has been translated by Gen AI.

 Add-Computer -DomainName $FQDN -Restart

-When the command is executed, enter the account information that can join the domain to connect.
+When the command is executed, provide the account credentials that can join the domain you are connecting to.

 Require Credential